-On the Amalfi Coast, there are several luxury villas, including Il Baglio and Torre Di Cesare, which provide a convenient way to enjoy the city.
+On the Amalfi Coast, there are several luxury villas, including Il Baglio and Torre Bizzarria, which provide a convenient way to enjoy the city.
 Not only is the villa surrounded by greenery to enhance al fresco dining, but it also makes it easy to enter Positano Village where there is an incredible hiking trail.
 It is located between Corniglia and Vernazza and has a steep and narrow path, but well worth it for the photo opportunities at the top.

 10.Rome: From Janiculum Hill